kaust-cs249-2020/reem-alghamdi/README.md

         0 2 4 7 10
 # CHAPTER 5: How Do We Compare Biological Sequences?
+**Given two(or more) sequences, how can we compare them?**
+ We now define an alignment of sequences v and w as a two-row matrix such that the first row contains the symbols of v (in order), the second row contains the symbols of w (in order), and space symbols (called gap symbols and shown as dashes below) may be interspersed throughout both strings, as long as two space symbols are not aligned against each other.
+Here is the alignment of ATGTTATA and ATCGTCC from the figure on the previous step.

+    A T - G T T A T A
+    A T C G T - C - C

+An alignment presents one possible scenario by which v could have evolved into w.
+Columns containing the same letter in both rows are called matches and represent conserved nucleotides, whereas columns containing different letters are called mismatches and represent single-nucleotide substitutions.
+Columns containing a space symbol are called indels: a column containing a space symbol in the top row of the alignment is called an insertion, as it implies the insertion of a symbol when transforming v into w; a column containing a space symbol in the bottom row of the alignment is called a deletion, as it indicates the deletion of a symbol when transforming v into w.
+The alignment above has four matches, two mismatches, one insertion, and two deletions.
+The matches in an alignment of two strings define a common subsequence of the two strings, or a sequence of symbols appearing in the same order (although not necessarily consecutively) in both strings.
+For example, the alignment above indicates that ATGT is a common subsequence of ATGTTATA and ATCGTCC.
+An alignment of two strings maximizing the number of matches therefore corresponds to a longest common subsequence (LCS) of these strings.
+Note that two strings may have more than one longest common subsequence.
 ## Section 05
 ## DPChange
     Change Problem: Find the minimum number of coins needed to make change.